Screen Time, Sleep and Healthy Digital Habits

 It means being in control instead of feeling controlled.

-Better sleep improves mood, focus, and resilience against online pressure.
+Better sleep improves mood, focus, confidence, and resilience.

 Final Message